Roland-djee/SocialForceModel/README.md

 History
 =======

-SocialForceModel is based on the seminar work by Helbing and coworkers cited above.
+SocialForceModel is based on the work by Helbing and coworkers cited above.

 Acknowledgements
 ================